microsoft/autogen/samples/apps/autogen-studio/README.md

 We welcome contributions to AutoGen Studio.
 We recommend the following general steps to contribute to the project:

 - Review the overall AutoGen project [contribution guide](https://github.com/microsoft/autogen?tab=readme-ov-file#contributing)
 - Please review the AutoGen Studio [roadmap](https://github.com/microsoft/autogen/issues/737) to get a sense of the current priorities for the project.
+Help is appreciated especially with Studio issues tagged with `help-wanted`
 - Please initiate a discussion on the roadmap issue or a new issue to discuss your proposed contribution.
 - Please review the autogenstudio dev branch here [dev branch](https://github.com/microsoft/autogen/tree/autogenstudio) and use as a base for your contribution.
 This way, your contribution will be aligned with the latest changes in the AutoGen Studio project.
 - Submit a pull request with your contribution!